helloDolin/books/english_study/english_study.md

 =====================================================================
 I'll reserve a table for five.
 I'd be glad to lend a hand.
-In object-oriented programing,a subclass is derived from a superclass. derived data
+In object-oriented programming,a subclass is derived from a superclass. derived data
 The juice is too sweet;I think I'll dilute it with some water.
 You can exchange your currency at the airport.
 Over the years,he managed to accumulate a significant amount of wealth.
 The interceptor allows us to log all outgoing requests and incoming responses. injector 注射、注射器
-Clamp Function:In programing,a clamp function ensure a value stays within a given range.
+Clamp Function:In programming,a clamp function ensure a value stays within a given range.
 Climb 爬山
 There are only five cookies remaining in the jar.
 The workers were idle during the lunch break.